alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 ## Migration process

-When you click on the **Migrate** button the process usually starts immediately, but there may be a delay of several minutes depending on the number of clients migrating at the same time.
+When you click on the **Migrate** button the process usually starts immediately, but there may be a delay of several minutes depending on the number of users migrating at the same time.
 The migration is done in several successive steps, **service by service**.
 For example, your files will be migrated before your databases.

 - The migration of your files, performed first, will cause a downtime of your websites (which will display an *internal error*), your scheduled tasks, or your remote accesses (SSH, FTP, etc.).
 However, the downtime will be **short** (a few seconds in general, more if you have tens of thousands of files), as these files are **pre-copied** beforehand.